 This year, all studies are initially assessed by video recording.

-16 November: deadline to upload audition recordings (including the spoken item) into the Acceptd portal, details are on our video auditions page.
+29 October, 4pm UK time: deadline to upload audition recordings (including the spoken item) into the Acceptd portal, details are on our video auditions page.
 Also see the deadline information on Your Application.

-Undergraduates should present three pieces and postgraduates four pieces from:
+Undergraduates should present a contrasted programme of three pieces and postgraduates four pieces from:

 - singing the middle notes in a chord

 - identification of intervals